indeedeng/iwf/README.md

 For WorkflowState, there is a 2MB limit by default to load data.
 User can use another loading policy `LOAD_PARTIAL_WITHOUT_LOCKING` to specify certain DataAttributes/SearchAttributes only to load.

+`None` will skip the loading to save the data transportation/history cost.

 `WITHOUT_LOCKING` here means if multiple StateExecutions/RPC try to upsert the same DataAttribute/SearchAttribute, they can be done in parallel without locking.